Your identity & the city you love.

 - Maintains a stream of innovative and desirable products, services, policies and initiatives in key sectors, which demonstrates the substance behind the narrative and proves the city’s right to the reputation its people and government desire to acquire.

-Ellis Jones is currently engaged with Latrobe City Council to test brand perceptions and engage the community in uncovering and understanding what the Latrobe Valley region has to offer.
+Ellis Jones was engaged by Latrobe City Council to test brand perceptions and engage the community in uncovering and understanding what the Latrobe Valley region has to offer.
 That is, the substance already existing in its communities and assets.

 This is important.
 Place branding needs 1) strategy, 2) substance and 3) symbolic actions.
 You cannot choose to brand a place as an industrial hub if there are only green fields.
 And you cannot call a place with green fields the best place for cows unless you can demonstrate it with a paddock full of heifers, or a transformational investment.